 3. Exercise.
 One of the best ways to get out of a funk is to exercise.
 Anything that gets you active, like jumping jacks, aerobics, jogging, or shadowboxing, will kick up the endorphins.
 Endorphins from your brain will induce happiness.
 It’s a natural high that comes from your body instead of self medicating.
 I generally do a maintenance routine which makes me feel better.

 4. Don’t be a pity party.
 When I was in a funk I made it worse by grumbling and complaining.
 Misery is not attractive: fake it till you make it.
-Learn to laugh at people’s jokes, make phone calls to discuss how you are feeling, realize that you are not the only one who feels likyou do.
+Learn to laugh at people’s jokes, make phone calls to discuss how you are feeling, realize that you are not the only one who feels like you do.
 I learned what is sad today will make you laugh in the future.
 So learn how to get a sense of humor by finding someone to talk to.
 Misery only attracts misery.

 5. Become involved in your community.
 You do not have to wallow in pity and loathing!
 “Poor me, poor me.
 I have it so bad!”
 Nonsense!
 There are so many groups and community organizations where you can get involved.
 The libraries and hospitals are a good place to begin; it really isn’t hard to get involved.
 Just show up!
 There are all kinds of support groups around you, so join one and you will not be alone in the house, watching TV.